 Rodriguez-Jimenez, A. and Gifford, S.M.
 (2010).
 Finding voice: Learnings and insights from a participatory media project with recently arrived Afghan young me with refugee backgrounds, Youth Studies Australia,29(2): 33-41.

 Wilding, R. (2009).
 Refugee Youth, Social Inclusion and ICTs: Can Good Intentions Go Bad?, Journal of Information, Communication and Ethics in Society, 7(2/3).
 159-175.

 Wilding.
 R (2012).
 Mediating Culture in Transnational Spaces: An Example of Young People From Refugee Backgrounds, Continuum.

-The HomeLands project is being funded by an Australia Research Council Linkage Grant, led by the Refugee Research Centre- La Trobe University and supported by the City of Melbourne (Arts and Participation Program), the Cultural Development Network, the Centre for Multicultural Youth and APC.au.
+The HomeLands project was funded by an Australia Research Council Linkage Grant, led by the Refugee Research Centre- La Trobe University and supported by the City of Melbourne (Arts Participation Program), the Cultural Development Network, the Centre for Multicultural Youth and APC.au.